Security-Onion-Solutions/securityonion-docs/alerts.rst

 Options
 -------

-At the top of the page, there is an Options menu that allows you to set options such as Acknowledged/Escalated, Automatic Refresh Interval, and Time Zone.
+At the top of the page, there is an Options menu that allows you to set several different options for the Alerts page.

 .. image:: images/51_alerts_options.png
   :target: _images/51_alerts_options.png